kamilc/email_verifier/README.md

 To get info about realness of given email address, email_verifier connects with mail server that email's domain points to and pretends to send an email.

-Some stmp servers will not allow you to do this if you will not present yourself as some real user.
+Some smtp servers will not allow you to do this if you will not present yourself as some real user.
 So first thing you'd need to set up is to put something like this either in initializer or in application.rb file:

     EmailVerifier.config do |config|
       config.verifier_email = "realname@realdomain.com"
     end

+Add these lines to your locale file in config/locales (you can customize messages)

+    it:
+      errors:
+        messages:
+          email_verifier:
+            email_not_real: must point to a real mail account
+            out_of_mail_server: appears to point to dead mail server
+            no_mail_server: appears to point to domain which doesn't handle e-mail
+            failure: could not be checked if is real

 Then just put this in your model e. g: